 However, the number of resources available on TpT can be both a positive and a negative.

-While there are a lot of options to choose from, there are many lessons and activities that won’t be relevant to your classes.
+While there are a lot of options to choose from, there are many communication activities for students that won’t be relevant to your classes.
 This means you will spend a lot of time reviewing which ones to try out, which ones to avoid, and which ones are worth buying.

 Two of the top resources to teach communication skills on TpT are: